dotnet/android/Documentation/guides/building-apps/build-properties.md

-The script is added to the project using the [`@(AndroidNativeLibrary)`](~/android/deploy-test/building-apps/build-items.md#androidnativelibrary) build action, because it is placed in the same directory where architecture-specific native libraries, and must be named `wrap.sh`.
+The script is added to the project using the [`@(AndroidNativeLibrary)`](~/android/deploy-test/building-apps/build-items.md#androidnativelibrary) build action, because it is placed in the same directory as architecture-specific native libraries, and must be named `wrap.sh`.

 The easiest way to specify path to the `wrap.sh` script is to put it